Transplant Recipients International Organization, Inc.

+Section 8.
+Compensation.
 Directors shall not receive any compensation for their services as such.

+Section 9.
+Procedure.
 The Board of Directors may adopt its own policies, rules and procedures, which shall be consistent with these Bylaws.

+Section 10.
+Annual Report to Membership.
 The Board of Directors shall present a report summarizing the activities of TRIO during the current or most recently ended fiscal year to the membership.

-ARTICLE XII.
-EXECUTIVE COMMITTEE
+ARTICLE X. EXECUTIVE COMMITTEE

 Section 2.
 Duties.
+The Executive Committee shall:

 C. Conduct any business that may be referred to it by the Board of Directors.

+Section 5.
+Reports.
 The Executive Committee shall submit minutes of all its meetings to the Board of Directors.

-ARTICLE XIII.
+ARTICLE XI.
 COMMITTEES